ronaldbradford/benchmark/sysbench/doc/README.md

 The answer will depend on who is asked and what product(s) are being evaluated.
 Generally the most important measurements for comparison include:

-1. Throughput
+1. Query Throughput
-2. latency
+2. Query Latency
 3. Runtime Resource Utilization (e.g. CPU, RAM, I/O, Network)
-4. Storage
+4. Data Storage

 ## The Original 1 Billion Rows

-While it's common now to hear about various 1 Billion row benchmarks, we need to recognize one the orginal architects behind this number.
+While it's common now to hear about various 1 Billion row benchmarks, we need to recognize one the original architects behind this number.
 Tim Callaghan (yes related to Mark) created the orginal `iibench` (Index Insertion Benchmark) 1 Billion row challenge more than a decade ago.
 [1 Billion Insertions – The Wait is Over!](https://www.percona.com/blog/1-billion-insertions-the-wait-is-over/)  published - January 26, 2012.

-Some other examples:
+Some other 1 Billion Row (1br) examples:

 - [iibench implemented as a sysbench workload](https://mysqlperf.github.io/mysql/sysbench-iibench/) [source](https://github.com/Dmitree-Max/sysbench-iibench)
 - [The One Billion Row Challenge](https://www.morling.dev/blog/one-billion-row-challenge/) - [1brc](https://github.com/gunnarmorling/1brc)